 Class members learn to row in single person pontoon singles.
-Our classes are 2 hours long and will have class size of 4-6 students.
+Our classes last one hour, 45 minutes and are limited to 4-6 students.
 There is no distinction between Level 1 and Level 2 at this time – we will be teaching everyone at their own pace in small, focused classes.

 General Information About Classes:

 No experience or special equipment is required -– just bring typical workout clothes.
 All participants in Station L Learn to Row classes must become “Basic” members of the US Rowing Association ($9.75/year) and complete a declaration of swimming ability.
 Instructions for purchasing the Basic USRowing membership and completing the swimming ability declaration can be found here.
 If you are taking a Learn to Erg class, you do not need these two items.

 On absences: We recognize that people have many demands on their time and that not all students will be able to attend all classes within a course session.
 If you cannot attend all classes, talk with your instructor so they can give you pointers on how to catch up.
 There is no way to “make up” missed sessions, but if you only miss a class or two you should be fine.
 If for some reason we must cancel a class, we will offer the option of a make up class after the session or a refund for that class.